 The average age at diagnosis is about 6 years old.
 It is not a painful condition in the childhood.
 Pain may be reported in teen years.

-The main complaint is functional deficit.
-The functional disability depends on severity of the deformity and whether or not it is bilateral.
-The severity is determined by position of forearm in pronation supination plane.
+The main complaint is the functional deficit.
+The functional disability depends on the severity of the deformity and whether or not it is bilateral.
+The severity is determined by position of the forearm in pronation supination plane.

-A forearm fixed in pronation is severest form of the deformity as patient is not able to compensate for the resulting loss of function by shoulder motion.
+A forearm fixed in pronation is the severest form of the deformity as the patient is not able to compensate for the resulting loss of function by shoulder motion.

 Patients with unilateral problem have lesser limitations.